xmavv/xmavv/README.md

 ## Mateusz Oleksy

+👨‍💻 web developer

-😇 4th year student of Computer engineering at University of Science and Technology in Wroclaw, intrested in web development
+😇 4th year student of Computer engineering at University of Science and Technology in Wroclaw

 🙋‍♂️ check more and contact me at [mateuszoleksy.netlify.app](https://mateuszoleksy.netlify.app/)

 ## now learning...

-✅ next.js
+✅ nginx
 ✅ docker
 ✅ fastapi